Khalsa

 The term Khālsā (ਖਾਲਸਾ, /pa/) refers to both a community that follows Sikhism as its religion, as well as a special group of initiated Sikhs.
 The Khalsa tradition was initiated in 1699 by the Tenth Guru of Sikhism, Guru Gobind Singh.
 Its formation was a key event in the history of Sikhism.
 The founding of Khalsa is celebrated by Sikhs during the festival of Vaisakhi.

-Guru Gobind Singh started the Khalsa tradition after his father, Guru Tegh Bahadur, was beheaded during the rule of the Mughal Emperor Aurangzeb after the Hindu Brahmins requested for his help to save their religion.
+Guru Gobind Singh started the Khalsa tradition after his father, Guru Tegh Bahadur, was beheaded during the rule of the Mughal emperor Aurangzeb after the Hindu Brahmins had sought his aid to save their religion.
 Guru Gobind Singh created and initiated the Khalsa as a warrior with a duty to protect the innocent from religious persecution.
 The founding of the Khalsa started a new phase in the Sikh tradition.
 It formulated an initiation ceremony (amrit sanskar, nectar ceremony) and rules of conduct for the Khalsa warriors.
 It created a new institution for the temporal leadership of the Sikhs, replacing the earlier Masand system.
 Additionally, the Khalsa provided a political and religious vision for the Sikh community.

 Upon initiation, a male Sikh was given the title of Singh meaning "lion".
 Kaur was made the sole, compulsory identifier for female Sikhs in the twentieth century.
 The rules of life include a behavioural code called Rahit.
 Some rules are no tobacco, no intoxicants, no adultery, no Kutha meat, no modification of hair on the body, and a dress code (Five Ks).

 While originally a distinct subset of Sikhs, today the dilineation between Khalsa Sikhs and the wider, mainstream Sikh community has become blurred and muddled, despite most Sikhs not being formally ordained into the Khalsa order as Amritdharis.
 Most Sikhs hold the Khalsa institution in high-regard as the ultimate stage of a Sikh that serious Sikhs should aspire to become.